 Similarly, you could offer an audio version of a written piece of content.

-UX designer Paul Boag regularly records an audio version of his blog posts.
+UX designer Paul Boag regularly records an audio version of their blog posts.
 However, he could just as easily gate the audio version behind an optin form and generate more leads!

 39. Summary/”Cliff Notes” Version

-You can also share what you’re learning from other influencers in your industry by offering your “cliff notes” version of their presentation, or their book.
+You can also share what you’re learning from other influencers in your industry by offering your “cliff notes” version of their presentation or book.

 40. State of the Industry

 This is another great lead magnet idea for B2B businesses.
-It’s basically the same thing as a report, except that it focuses on fresh, new industry trends.
+It’s the same as a report, except that it focuses on new industry trends.

-Just keep in mind that you’ll need to come out with new or updated versions of your state of the industry report on a regular (usually annual) basis.
+Just keep in mind that you’ll need to come out with new or updated versions of your state of the industry report regularly (usually annual).

-People absolutely love to hear predictions about what to expect so they can get a jump on upcoming trends.
+People love to hear predictions about what to expect so they can jump on upcoming trends.

-For example, if you are in the fashion industry, you could come up with a list of fashion predictions for the following year.
-Or if you are a marketer, you could predict what the state of email marketing will look like next year.
+For example, if you’re in the fashion industry, you could come up with a list of fashion predictions for the following year.
+Or, if you’re a marketer, you could predict what the state of email marketing will look like next year.

 42. Mind Map

-Mind maps explain a complex subject in a very digestible way.
-And because they don’t require too much detail (they’re essentially an outline), these types of lead magnets are really quick to put together.
+Mind maps explain a complex subject in a digestible way.
+And because they are essentially an outline and don’t require too much detail, these lead magnet examples are really quick to put together.

-When creating mind maps, I like to use a free tool called MindMeister.
-Their drag-and-drop builder makes mind maps super easy to create, and they always come out looking clean and professional.
+When creating mind maps, we like using a free MindMeister tool.
+Their drag-and-drop builder makes mind maps super easy to create, and they always look clean and professional.

-Delivering one of these lead magnets with OptinMonster is simple– all you have to do is paste the mind map URL into your optin form’s success theme.
+Delivering one of these lead magnets with OptinMonster is simple.
+You must paste the mind map URL into your optin form’s success theme.

 Are you presenting any live webinars?
 You can repurpose those webinars by saving the recording and using that as a lead magnet.

-Kissmetrics offers an entire library of recorded webinars that you can choose from in exchange for your email address.
+Kissmetrics offers a library of recorded webinars you can choose from in exchange for your email address.